Decadent Chocolate Martini with Caramel Vodka

 - Milk – You don’t need a high milk fat on this one.
 It’s mostly being used to help break down the ice cream.
 Stick to dairy milks.
 Avoid half and half or heavy cream.

-- Chocolate bitters - My favorite addition to dessert drinks.
-Chocolate bitters keeps the sweetness from getting out of hand.
+- Chocolate bitters – My favorite addition to dessert drinks.
+Chocolate bitters adds depth and interest to your drink while keeping the sweetness from getting out of hand.

-- Cocoa Powder and/or Chocolate sauce or chocolate syrup - For garnishing your drink.
+- Cocoa Powder and/or chocolate syrup – For garnishing your drink.

 How to Make a Chocolate Caramel Martini